ahakola/DrunkardSK/README.md

-**There is no Masterlooter in Shadowlands so there is no use for this addon in Retail, but this should be usable in Classic and BCClassic.**
+**There is no Masterlooter in Shadowlands so there is no use for this addon in Retail, but this should be usable in Classic, BCClassic and WrathClassic.**

 # Drunkard Suicide Kings